 A chemical peel is the application of an acidic solution to the surface of the skin.
 It penetrates into the skin, destroying the upper layer, smoothing the fine lines and wrinkles.
-This eliminates some sun damaged brown spots and pre-cancerous lesions.
+This eliminates some sun-damaged brown spots and pre-cancerous lesions.
 There is also evidence that deeper peels can help to regenerate collagen in the dermal layer of the skin, helping to tighten it.
 All of these changes make for a younger appearance.

-As peels increase in intensity, redness and peeling increase.
+As peels increase in intensity, redness, and peeling increase.
 The stronger the acid, the deeper the penetration in the skin.

 Superficial peels, usually mild glycolic acid, the mildest of chemical peels, target only the top layers of skin.
-These work well for patients seeking a refreshed, brighter looking skin with minimal redness and down time.
+These work well for patients seeking a refreshed, brighter looking skin with minimal redness and downtime.

 Medium depth peels usually use Trichloracetic acid(TCA).
 With TCA peels, patients will experience a stinging and burning sensation for about five to fifteen minutes.
 Then the feeling is gone.
-To make the patient more comfortable, the face is pre-treated with topical anesthetic cream and is cooled during the procedure to control patient discomfort.
+To make the patient more comfortable, the face is pre-treated with a topical anesthetic cream and is cooled during the procedure to control patient discomfort.
 Most patients tolerate this short time very well.
 The medium depth, TCA peel, usually takes five to seven days for the skin to recover.
 Any residual redness is temporary and will resolve over time.

 After a superficial peel, especially if you’re not a regular customer, your skin will have some redness and irritation, but as your skin becomes more exfoliated this will pass and your skin will simply glow after your peel.
 There is no recovery; your skin may feel a little tight for a couple of days and you may have some slight flaking, but that’s about it.